Skip to main content

 You can take chromium every day for several months at a time.
 We typically reassess at 3 to 6 months and decide whether to continue based on labs and goals.
 Long-term use at standard doses is well tolerated in most patients.

-Chromium may modestly reduce sugar cravings in some patients, especially those with reactive hypoglycemia.
+Chromium may modestly reduce sugar cravings in some patients, particularly those with reactive hypoglycemia.
 The effect is real but small.
 We pair chromium with stable meal timing, protein, and fiber for the best results.

 Chromium does not replace metformin.
 Metformin has decades of outcome data showing reduced complications in type 2 diabetes.
 Chromium can complement metformin in select patients, but we never swap one for the other without a physician guiding the change.